chennakeshavadasa/chennakeshavadasa/README.md

 - Currently pursuing B.E degree in Electronics and Communication Engineering.
 - Actively learning Analog/RF/Mixed signal Design using Cadence Virtuoso and Open-source resources like NGspice, Google Skywater130 PDK, Global Foundries GF180MCU PDK and IHP130 PDK.
-- I have worked on OTAs, LDOs, Bandgap References, Ring Amplifiers and Comparators.
+- I have worked on ADCs, DACs, Ring Amplifiers, Comparators, OTAs, LDOs and Bandgap References.
 - I'm fascinated about Finance sector especially with Data Analysis with the implication of ML.

 ## 🌐 Contact Me: